amaurigmartins/LineCableLab/README.md

 - Eigenshuffle - Consistently sorted eigenvalue and eigenvector sequences, developed by John D'Errico.
 Available: https://www.mathworks.com/matlabcentral/fileexchange/22885-eigenshuffle.
 Unzip the file into the folder 'mode_decomp_funs'.
 The Eigenshuffle code is used as an additional method to perform the modal decomposition avoiding switchovers in the frequency-domain.
 - Bodefit - Bode process program, developed by E. S. Bañuelos-Cabral et al. Available: https://www.intechopen.com/chapters/57667.
 Deploy the file 'Bode_process.m' to the folder 'JMartiModelFun/functions'.
 In case the VF does not converge to a stable solution (real poles only), the Bodefit is used as alternative, at the cost of accuracy.
 - Carson's integral - Closed-form solution proposed by T. P. Theodoulidis.
 Available: https://www.mathworks.com/matlabcentral/fileexchange/50134-carson-s-integral.
 The files are packaged in the toolbox and no further action is required.
-- FEMM - Finite Element Method Magnetics, by David Meeker.
+- FEMM - Finite Element Method Magnetics, developed by David Meeker.
 Available: https://www.femm.info/wiki/HomePage.
 For finite element computations.
-Install the program regularly and specify the path to the 'mfiles' folder in the 'Experiments' tab.
+Install the program regularly and specify the path to the 'mfiles' folder under the 'Experiments' tab.

 These codes are properties of the respective authors, with all due credits given.
 Observe any restrictions and licensing/usage requirements in the corresponding websites.